deankemball/jswrapplets/instructions.md

 ### optional

 use a `confirm()` instead of `alert()` and allow the user to go back and edit form fields before re-submitting.

+## 5 shop item cards

+write a function to create a card component for each of the items of the `shopData` array. using the existing css, display the relevant information for each item as per the example screenshot.